 1.00 – 2.00 p.m: On different days of the week this period incorporates the group lessons of Music, Drama, Chess, Enviro Club, Swimming and Ball skills

 At Ocean View, we are fully aware of the requirements of The National Curriculum and the Curriculum and Assessment Policy for each grade (CAPS).
 We are able to meet all of these requirements through delivering our integrated Montessori Curriculum as detailed below.
 Careful planning and record keeping for each individual child allows us to monitor and track progress.
-Children in the Montessori Primary Phase also begin to keep a record of their work.
-This can take the form of a journal, a work plan or chart and promotes planning and time management, supporting the development of Executive Functions.
+Children in the Montessori Primary Phase also begin to keep a personal work record.
+This can take the form of a journal, a work plan or chart and promotes planning and time management, supporting the development of Executive Functioning.

 The Maths Materials: The concrete foundation gained at the pre-school level gives the child an incredible spring board into Primary maths and beyond.
 Montessori described the child as having a ‘Mathematical Mind’: they have a natural desire to to absorb, manipulate, classify, order, sequence, abstract and repeat.
 Children move quickly onto working with the decimal system, learning about place value, borrowing and carrying over.
 Tables are learnt using beads for calculations and then memorisation and abstract thinking follows.
 The fraction materials build on what was learnt with the sensorial materials and allow the child to discover the rules of each fraction operation.
 The use of measurement, data handling and presentation of graphs are also introduced and practiced.

 The Language Materials: : Expressive and receptive language is enriched throughout the pre-school phase and the process of reading and writing begins.
 Conversations, stories, poems, jokes and quizzes continue in the Primary class with an emphasis on developing a confident level of reading and writing, along with good spelling and handwriting skills.
 All of this is underpinned with grammar exercises to support comprehension and creative writing.
 Children will enjoy reading aloud to the group from classics of children’s literature, poetry and folk tales.
 Reading and comprehension skills will be further refined with project research and compilation.
 The DOE states that children must be introduced to an African language in the foundation phase, which should be taught as a first additional language.
-Zulu and Afrikaans are included in the list of African languages.
 At Ocean View we have chosen to teach both Zulu and Afrikaans at first additional language level in order to give flexibility for children’s future choices at Grade 4.

 Knowledge and Understanding of the World: The children of this age group start to realise that the world is an enormous, fascinating place.
 Following on from their introduction in the pre-school, the children are primed to study the world around them further; its geography, history, people, cultures, animals and plants.
 In the Primary class we build on this knowledge with what Montessori called the ‘Great Lessons’: the story of how the world came to be, the development of life on Earth, the story of humankind, the development of language and writing and the development of mathematics.
 These stories are developed into projects and are intended to give the child a cosmic perspective of the Earth and humankind’s place within the cosmos.